Iowa man sues after arrest for profane post against deputy

-DES MOINES, Iowa (AP) - A southwest Iowa man has filed a free speech lawsuit against a sheriff’s deputy, his supervisor and the county after he was arrested for writing a social media post that profanely criticized the deputy.
+DES MOINES, Iowa (AP) - A southwest Iowa man has filed a free speech lawsuit against a sheriff’s deputy, his supervisor and the county after he was charged with harassment for writing a social media post that profanely criticized the deputy.

-The ACLU of Iowa filed the lawsuit Tuesday of behalf of Jon Richard Goldsmith, a Red Oak resident who became angered after attending a festival in Corning and watching an Adams County sheriff’s deputy search a car and have a confrontation with another person.
+The ACLU of Iowa filed the lawsuit Tuesday on behalf of Jon Richard Goldsmith, a Red Oak resident who became angered after attending a festival in Corning and watching an Adams County sheriff’s deputy search a car and have a confrontation with another person.

 Goldsmith later criticized the deputy, Cory Dorsey, in a profane Facebook post that led the sheriff’s department to charge Goldsmith with third-degree harassment, a misdemeanor.